5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 When upgrading from macOS Catalina or older a clean install from USB flash drive is recommended.
 To create a USB Installer, you can use OpenCore Legacy Patcher:

 - Run Disk utility
-- Create a new APFS Volume on your internal HDD/SSD or use a separate internal disk (at least 60 GB in size) for installing macOS 13 – DON'T install it on an external drive – it won't boot!
+- Create a new APFS Volume on your internal SSD or use a separate internal disk (at least 60 GB in size) for installing macOS 13.
+DON'T install it on an external drive – it won't boot!
 - Attach an empty USB flash drive for creating the installer (16 GB+)
 - Run OCLP and follow the [**instructions**](https://dortania.github.io/OpenCore-Legacy-Patcher/INSTALLER.html#creating-the-installer)
 - Once the USB Installer has been created, do the following:
 	- Copy the OpenCore-Patcher App to the USB Installer
-	- Add Optional tools (Optional, in case internet is not working):
+	- Add additional tools (optional, in case internet is not working):
 		- Add Python Installer
 		- Add MountEFI
 		- Add ProperTree